uvatoc/uvatoc.github.io/src/content/syllabus.md

 </table>

-We will make allowances for cases where a student is not able to make a schedule cohort meeting due to extenuating circumstances and provide a way for students [TODO: if ready, link to form for this] to be excused from a schedule cohort meeting or have an alternate assessment if there is a need to miss several cohort meetings, but otherwise a
+We will make allowances for cases where a student is not able to make a scheduled cohort meeting due to extenuating circumstances and provide a way for students [TODO: if ready, link to form for this] to be excused from a schedule cohort meeting or have an alternate assessment if there is a need to miss several cohort meetings, but otherwise a